-Existing approaches to urban 3D change detection fall into height or digital surface model differencing, 2D image based change detection, and point based deep models \cite{Xu2021PCDReview,Qin2016CDSurvey}.
-Height differencing requires sub decimeter co registration and uniform sampling \cite{Matikainen2010ALSBuildings,Murakami1999ALSChange}.
-In dense street scenes small vertical biases and ground slope introduce systematic errors, curb lines and façade parallax generate false positives, and the output remains cell wise without object identity \cite{Lague2013M3C2,Matikainen2010ALSBuildings}.
-Image based change detection cannot resolve vertical geometry and suffers from viewpoint mismatch with ground LiDAR \cite{Radke2005ImgCDSurvey,Daudt2018SiameseCD}.
-Point wise Siamese or triplet networks such as KPConv variants operate on cropped tiles with millions of points \cite{Thomas2019KPConv,Qi2017PointNet,Qi2017PointNetPP}.
-Runtime and memory grow with area, training assumes balanced labels, and predictions are per point rather than per object, which weakens Added and Removed reasoning when overlap is partial or occlusion changes sampling \cite{Graham2018Submanifold,Choy2019Minkowski}.
-Voxel or bird’s eye encodings reduce memory but erode thin structures and narrow ground changes, which forces a trade off between coverage and fidelity \cite{Yan2018SECOND,Lang2019PointPillars}.
-Public benchmarks for 3D change detection cover limited extents or rely on aerial campaigns, and object level annotations across epochs are rare \cite{DeGelis2023Urb3DCD,Xiao2015MLSChange3D}.
-For Subiaco, publicly accessible LiDAR captures are single epoch and not paired at consistent specification, and no object level multi epoch ground truth exists \cite{DeGelis2023Urb3DCD}.
-Many pipelines also assume perfect pre alignment and do not propagate registration uncertainty into decision thresholds, which leads to spurious changes near loop junctions or under canopy \cite{Besl1992ICP,Chen1992Pt2Plane,Biber2003NDT,Segal2009GICP,Censi2007ICPcov}.
-Methods seldom enforce class consistent association between epochs, so split and merge cases remain unresolved and per class counts drift at city scale \cite{Teo2013FacadeChange,Weinmann2015SemanticSurvey,Xiao2015MLSChange3D}.
-These constraints limit transfer to operational HD map maintenance over a dense transport hub and expose the need for a city scale, object centric and uncertainty aware formulation.
+Existing approaches to 3D change detection can be grouped into height- or DSM-based differencing, 2D image-based methods, and point-wise deep learning models~\cite{Xu2021PCDReview,Qin2016CDSurvey}.
+Height differencing demands precise co-registration under uniform sampling~\cite{Matikainen2010ALSBuildings,Murakami1999ALSChange}.
+In dense streets, small vertical biases and ground slopes cause systematic errors, while curbs and facade parallax yield false positives; moreover, results remain cell-wise without object identity~\cite{Lague2013M3C2,Matikainen2010ALSBuildings}.
+Image-based methods cannot resolve geometry and are vulnerable to viewpoint inconsistencies across satellites and time periods~\cite{Radke2005ImgCDSurvey,Daudt2018SiameseCD}.
+Point-wise Siamese and triplet networks, such as KPConv variants, process cropped tiles with millions of points~\cite{Thomas2019KPConv,Qi2017PointNet,Qi2017PointNetPP}.
+Their runtime and memory scale with area, training assumes balanced labels, and per-point predictions weaken Added/Removed reasoning when overlap is partial or occlusion alters sampling~\cite{Graham2018Submanifold,Choy2019Minkowski}.
+Voxel or bird’s-eye view encodings reduce memory but erode thin structures and fine-scale ground changes, forcing a trade-off between coverage and fidelity~\cite{Yan2018SECOND,Lang2019PointPillars}.

+Many pipelines also assume perfect pre-alignment and fail to propagate registration uncertainty into decision thresholds, leading to spurious detections near loop closures or under a canopy~\cite{Besl1992ICP,Chen1992Pt2Plane,Biber2003NDT,Segal2009GICP,Censi2007ICPcov}.
+Furthermore, few methods enforce class-consistent associations between epochs, leaving split and merge cases unresolved and causing per-class count drift at city scale~\cite{Teo2013FacadeChange,Weinmann2015SemanticSurvey,Xiao2015MLSChange3D}.
+These constraints limit deployment for operational HD-map maintenance in dense urban corridors and highlight the need for a city-scale, object-centric, and uncertainty-aware approach.